 Michael E. Halkos, MD, MSc

-Dr. Halkos is the current chief of the Emory Division of Cardiothoracic Surgery.
+Dr. Halkos is the current chief of the Emory Division of Cardiothoracic Surgery and serves as the program director for the Cardiothoracic Surgery residency program at Emory University.
 He is a highly experienced and productive academic cardiac surgeon-scientist with expertise in minimally invasive cardiac surgery, particularly robotic mitral valve surgery, robotic-assisted coronary artery bypass surgery, hybrid coronary revascularization, hybrid atrial fibrillation ablation, and mitral valve repair techniques.
-Together with Douglas Murphy, MD, at Emory Saint Joseph's Hospital, he leads one of the largest and most successful robotic cardiac surgical programs in the world.